gpuweb/gpuweb/proposals/subgroup-matrix.md

 *   subgroup_matrix_left<_T_, _K_, _M_>: M rows x K columns matrix of T components.
 *   subgroup_matrix_right<_T_, _N_, _K_>: K rows x N columns matrix of T components
 *   subgroup_matrix_result<_T_, _N_, _M_>: M rows x N columns matrix of T components
-*   M, N, and K are override-expressions of positive integer values
+*   M, N, and K are const-expressions of positive integer values
-    *   **TODO**: Do we want to support override-expressions or just const-expressions?
     *   Similar to arrays, two subgroup matrices are the same if:
         *   They are the same base type
         *   They have the same component type
-        *   The have matching row counts such that:
+        *   The have matching row counts
-            *   Both are equal valued const-expressions, or
-            *   Both resolve to the same override-declaration
-        *   The have matching column counts such that:
+        *   The have matching column counts
-            *   Both are equal valued const-expressions, or
-            *   Both resolve to the same override-declaration
-        *   Note: like arrays, types cannot match if the row or column counts use an override-expression that is not equivalent to override identifier.
 *   T is the component type and must be one of the entries in the table
     *   The scalar shader type is the associated type usable in the shader code for scalar operations and data representation in memory
     *   Can be expanded in the future to support more types (e.g. bfloat16) via new enables.